 On March of 1990, two 10,000-gallon gasoline tanks and one 2,000-gallon diesel tank were removed from the above referenced site.
-Analysis of soil samples collected from beneath the two gasoline tanks revealed up to 710 parts per million (ppm) of Total Petroleum Hydrocarbons (TPH) as gasoline.
+Analysis of soil samples collected from beneath the two gasoline tanks indicated up to 710 parts per million (ppm) of Total Petroleum Hydrocarbons (TPH) as gasoline.
+Soil samples collected from beneath the diesel tan indicated less than detectable levels of TPH as diesel.

-Per request of Alameda County Health Care Services - Hazardous Materials Division, a Preliminary Site Assessment will be conducted to determine the lateral and vertical extent of contaminants within the soil and to determine if groundwater has been impacted from the release of petroleum hydrocarbons.
+Per request of Alameda County Health Care Services - Hazardous Materials Division (ACHCS), a Preliminary Site Assessment will be conducted to further evaluate the soil contamination from the gasoline release on-site.